etherscan-io/bitshares.foundation/worker.md

 either a legal entity or an individual that has been identified with their real-world identity.
 Usually there is a two months deadline after the handover of the delivery (e.g. when a sprint or milestone has been completed).
-After this timeframe has passed, deliveries will be considered most welcome volunteer contribution to the open source repository of the decentralized Bitshares Blockchain
+After this deadline has passed, deliveries will be considered most welcome volunteer contribution.

 ### Escrow Worker Model